 The background and principles of sustainable drainage in Leeds are covered by the existing Supplementary Planning Guidance No. 22 - Sustainable Drainage in Leeds

 This guidance is available as a download on this page.
 Alternatively paper copies can be purchased for £10 (plus postage), or can be collected, from the Development Enquiry Centre, The Leonardo Building, 2 Rossington Street, Leeds LS2 8HD.
-Tel: 0113 247 8000 for further details.
+Tel: 0113 222 4409 or email email@example.com for further information.